 Bigger is sometimes better, and the HuiZhen 720 LED light is certainly the longest of the products we tested.
 For how long it is, it has a pretty low energy usage at 36W, lower than most incandescent bulbs.
 It also comes on a spool, which is pretty handy to use to roll up; just stick a broom handle through the spool and spin it as you reel it in.
 It's also more affordable to just buy one big light than a bunch of connectable lights if you need to cover a lot of area.

 Considering its length, though, it just wasn't very bright.
 We can appreciate that it's not overpowering, but for a big area it only adds ambiance, and it's just too long for smaller spaces.
 The wire attaching the lights to the plug seems low-quality, and it kinked easily.
 We recommend this set for ambiance lighting for a long railing or something similar, but if you're trying to light up an outdoor dance floor, something brighter might work better.

 Why You Should Trust Us

 Our lead review editor, Ethan Newman, heads up the testing process for our hands-on review of rope lights.
-With over a decade of home improvement and backyard projects, Ethan is well-versed in creating a nice space, to which lighting plays an important part.
-We turn to him for home good reviews because not only is he a homeowner, but he also manages three vacation rental units with patios and different outdoor and indoor lighting needs.
+With over a decade of home improvement and backyard projects, Ethan is well-versed in creating a nice space, in which lighting plays an important part.
+We turn to him for home goods reviews because not only is he a homeowner, but he also manages three vacation rental units with patios and different outdoor and indoor lighting needs.
 Rentals can see more use and abuse than a typical home, so Ethan is always on the lookout for something that can both stand up to heavy use and is easy to use.

 Analysis and Test Results